-You can't flush toilet paper.
+2. You can't flush toilet paper.

-Milk is not refrigerated.
+3. Milk and eggs are not refrigerated.

+During my first trips to the grocery store in Mexico, I was very surprised to see that milk and eggs are not refrigerated.
 Milk comes in a boxed carton and is not refrigerated until after you open it.
 Apparently the pasteurization process is different which makes it safe not to be refrigerated.
 I definitely don’t like the taste of the milk to drink on its own, but it tastes okay in cereal or coffee.

-Cash is the preferred method of payment.
+4. Cash is the preferred method of payment.

-Laundry is done at the lavanderia.
+6. Laundry is done at the lavanderia.

-Most homes do not have washers and dryers so the majority of people take their clothes to the lavanderia (laundromat).
+Most homes in Playa del Carmen do not have washers and dryers so the majority of people take their clothes to the lavanderia (laundromat).
 What’s different is that you drop off your clothes and they will do everything for you – wash, dry, and fold.
 You can even pay extra to have your delicate items hung dry.
 The price is measured by the weight of your clothes and it is extremely cheap.

-Stray dogs and cats are everywhere.
+7. Stray dogs and cats are everywhere.

-Pedestrians do not have the right of way.
+8. Pedestrians do not have the right of way.

 You definitely have to be careful when walking around downtown Playa del Carmen.
 Even though there are crosswalks, pedestrians still do not have the right of way.
 Drivers here can be pretty aggressive so you have to be very cautious when crossing the street.

-Ketchup comes with delivery pizza.
+9. Ketchup comes with delivery pizza.

 I was very surprised to find several packets of ketchup (catsup) that came along with my delivery pizza.
 It turns out that ketchup is a common dipping sauce for pizza.
-Can’t say that I’m a fan – how about some ranch por favor??
+Can’t say that I’m a fan!
+How about some ranch por favor??

-Mail service is close to impossible.
+10. Mail service is close to impossible.